 Louw, J. P., & Nida, E. A. (1996).
 Greek-English lexicon of the New Testament: based on semantic domains (electronic ed. of the 2nd edition., Vol. 1, pp. 678–679).
 New York: United Bible Societies.

-Jimmy Akins appears to be vastly playing down the meaning of the terms and the lexical evidence.
+Jimmy Akins appears to grossly downplay the meaning of the terms, neglecting the lexical evidence.
 The point over translations not translating it that way seems to be a pointless one because “complete” or “adequate” is able to be synonymous with sufficient.
 Secondly, translations are not infallible either.
 So, it isn’t unusual for them to be disputed and even in this text exist several issues where they had to make interpretive choices that didn’t have to be made.

 Returning to the article: